hayahussienn/ConnectX-API-Automation/README.md

 pytest test_posts.py::TestGetPosts -v    # Only GET tests pytest test_posts.py::TestCreatePost -v  # Only POST tests
 ```
+# 🧪 Test Report

+This project uses **pytest-html** to create an easy-to-read HTML test report.

+- **Locally:** Run tests with `pytest --html=report.html --self-contained-html`.
+  Open `report.html` in a browser to see detailed results, including passed/failed tests and errors.

+- **On GitHub Actions:** The report is saved as an artifact named **pytest-html-report**.
+  To view it: Go to **Actions** → select a workflow run → scroll to **Artifacts** → download and open `report.html`.

+The report helps quickly find test failures with clear, visual details.

 ## ⚠️ Challenges I Found